microsoft/onnxruntime/docs/ORTModule_Convergence_Notes.md

 ### 2.3 Collect on multiple ranks

-`GlobalSubscriberManager` did not explicitly handle the racing condition when multiple ranks write into the same file path, here is the example if you want to collect statistics on multiple ranks:
+`GlobalSubscriberManager` does not explicitly handle the racing condition when multiple ranks write into the same file path, here is the example if you want to collect statistics on multiple ranks:

 ```python